The Church's Weaknesses

 - Expectations and success criteria vary from church to church; there is no standard to measure success by.

-The need to create something of lasting value leads many clergy to obsess over capital building projects.
+The need to create something of lasting value leads many clergy to obsess over building projects.
 This ongoing thirst for legacy is a persistent trend which is not confined to any one denomination; 10% of all American charitable giving has been spent building church facilities, leading churches to own more land than the five largest corporations combined.
+When a pastor begins to feel that they have little to no effect on their world, they begin to detach from the decision-making process, they develop feelings of helplessness, hopelessness, and feelings of benign resignation, since “that’s the way it goes.”
+The resulting powerlessness is a precursor to weariness, anger, and despair.

 Clergy serve in the holy office of the ministry; it is the office that is holy, not the person.
 Regardless, people have unrealistic assumptions, and expect clergymen to be extraordinarily gifted and holy.
 Priests are expected to be great teachers, pastors, counselors, financial wizards, and maintainers of the old traditions.
 Clergy are expected to possess and use all of these talents to call on their parishioners and the sick; attend community events and social functions; to champion the poor and the fight for civil rights; and to serve as a personal counselor and advisor to anyone who asks.
-No one has the power, talent, or energy to meet all of these expectations; yet priests must constantly fight to meet these unrealistic demands, because the parishioners who pay the priest’s bills via tithing -- and in some denominations, determine if they stay.
+No one has the power, talent, or energy to meet all of these expectations; yet priests must constantly fight to meet these unrealistic demands, because it is the parishioners who pay the priest’s bills via tithing ultimately determine if they stay.
+Pastors were trained to live up to God’s expectations, but not the thousands of expectations their parishioners impose, because they’re mostly based on projections:

 Image issues are a root cause of overwork.
 Since clergy exist to serve God and man, denying any request is perceived as selfishness, leading to inadequate rest or leisure.
 This problem is compounded by the common misconception that priests only work a few days a week.
 People have great expectations of the clergy, and will react extremely negatively to any of their pastor’s failures or mistakes.
 This causes priests to live in cultivated personas, hiding their true selves under a metaphorical mask.
 Priests are expected to be a sort of third gender which is asexual, sinless, and shielded from corrupting influences; they are paid not to have problems of their own.
 Priests must constantly look and act the part to everyone; they cannot appear tired or unhappy in public.
 Wearing this mask requires great energy and generates lots of negative feelings; this requires the priest to mask themselves further, establishing a vicious circle.
 Eventually, the priest loses touch with their true selves, resulting in an identity crisis, or reducing themselves to a bland, humorous, and unlikable plastic caricature.
 Humor and lightheartedness are notoriously difficult for clergymen, since their role requires solemnity, dignity, decorum, and piousness -- all of which exclude humor, by definition.
 As such, 70% of pastors claim to have a poor self-image as a direct result of their time as a pastor.